Colic

 • Imaging (to rule out any other medical conditions)

-What are the causes of Pediatric Colic?
+What are the causes of colic?

 The cause for colic is unknown.
-Some theories include:

 • The baby is sensitive and having trouble adjusting